tditiecher/tdev.org/about.md

 ---

 TDev.org is my personal website, a place to show my interests to the rest of the world.
-My name is Taco Ditiecher and I am a professional software developer working for the City of Rotterdam, the Netherlands.
+My name is Taco Ditiecher and I am a technical project leader for the Geomatics team at [Petrotechnical Data Systems](http://www.pds.nl/).
+Before that I was a software developer working for the [City of Rotterdam](http://www.rotterdam.nl/), the Netherlands.
 My main focus is on the Microsoft.NET platform but once in a while I open my eyes and have a look at other ecosystems like ruby and javascript.